About USCAIH

 WHO WE ARE

-• Africa has accounted for the fastest growth in the U.S. Black immigrant population, but the Caribbean remains the largest origin region.
-Together, these two regions accounted for 88% of all Black foreign-born people in the U.S. in 2019.
+While Africa has seen the fastest growth in the U.S. Black immigrant population, the Caribbean remains the largest region of origin.
+Together, these two regions comprised 88% of all Black foreign-born individuals in the U.S. in 2019.
+Notably, the population of Black African immigrants grew by 246% between 2000 and 2019, increasing from around 600,000 to 2.0 million.
+Consequently, individuals of African origin now represent 42% of the foreign-born Black population in the U.S., a significant rise from 23% in 2000.

 Reference: